What do I need to know once I get an account?

 ARC also supports a few commercial applications, which can be used by all users on the ARC systems at no direct cost.
 Additionally, we support a selection of packages for particular research groups that have purchased commercial licences from grant income, and we restrict access to those packages to users associated with the respective research groups.

 If you are interested in running a particular application on ARC that has a commercial licence associated with it, and the application is not already supported for universal use on ARC, we expect you provide the licence as well as a mechanism to use this licence during the use on the ARC systems, for example through a licence server.
+Use the ARC Restricted Licence Software Applications Form to request access to software of this type.

 How do I run software X?

-ARC has written a series of application guides to illustrate the use of some of the most popular packages on the service.
+ARC has written a series of Application Guides to illustrate the use of some of the most popular packages on the service.

 The key to the successful use of the ARC service is parallel processing.